Israel Visa and Passport Requirements

 |Passport required||Return ticket required||Visa Required|

-To enter Israel, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.
+To enter Israel as a tourist, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.
 Also, a valid departure ticket out of the country within three months is required unless you have a visa allowing you to stay longer.

 Visas are not required by nationals referred to in the chart above for stays of up to 90 days for the purpose of tourism.
 If you are from a country not listed above, please contact a consulate near you.

 Types and Cost

 For those require a B2 (visitor visa), the cost is US$23, while a student visa to Israel costs US$46.